ANY QUESTIONS FOR A DOCUMENTARY WEDDING PHOTOGRAPHER?

 This is sometimes referred to as reportage or photojournalistic-style wedding photography.
 It’s all about being able to tell the story of your wedding day through photography.
 This isn’t as easy as it sounds and needs to be compositionally thoughtful, timed to perfection and filled with emotion.
 No need for words.

-As a documentary wedding photographer I strive to capture the essence of your wedding day in an unobtrusive and natural manner as possible.
-I’m always trying to write your love story with photos.
+As a documentary wedding photographer I capture the essence of your day in a relaxed and natural manner.
+I’m trying to write your love story with photos.
+No script.

 I get a buzz out of anticipating moments of happiness and emotion and trying to see beneath the obvious.
-Your wedding day is a day of huge excitement for you and your family and friends.
+Your wedding day is a day of huge excitement for you and your friends and family.
 It will fly by!
-If you are able to emotionally relive those special moments when you look through your wedding photographs, and perhaps even shed the odd tear, then I know I've succeeded as your wedding photographer.
+I want you to emotionally relive those special moments.
+If you look through your wedding photographs, and perhaps shed the odd tear, then I know I have succeeded.

 It’s a massive privilege to share the day with the couple and their guests.
-I love it when the groom sees what he missed during the fun of the bridal preparations and the bride discovers what her groom was up to in the time leading up to the wedding!
+I love it when the groom sees what he missed during the fun of the bridal preparations.
+Or the bride discovers what her groom was really up to in the time leading up to the wedding!

 OK, you’ve just got married, you’re both excited and you’d love to see some of your wedding photos right away.
 Well, how about I send you a ‘Photo-a-Day’ for seven days while you are away enjoying your honeymoon?